python/devguide/devcycle.rst

 Commits to security branches are to be coordinated with the release manager for the corresponding feature version, as listed in the :ref:`branchstatus`.
 Any release made from a security branch is source-only and done only when actual security patches have been applied to the branch.
+These releases have a **micro version** number greater than the last **bugfix** release.

 .. _eolbranch: